MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 ## V1.0 Error

-If you wish to use this board as-is right now, you can use this web applet by Bonzo to fix your ROM before programming it: https://eprom-pin-swapper.vercel.app/?preset=bmsa1
+If you have a v1.0 board, you can use this web applet by Bonzo to fix your ROM before programming it: https://eprom-pin-swapper.vercel.app/?preset=bmsa1

 You will need to do this to any ROM going onto a v1.0 board before soldering in the chip.